xavierpuigf/shotdetection/README.md

-# Code for shot detection shotdetection
+# Shot detection
+This repo provides code to perform video shot detection and extract middle, beginning and end frames for each shot.

 Compile using
 ```
 cmake .